 What do this mean to you and your livestock operation?

-By June of 2023, all medically important antibiotics currently available at most feed or farm supply stores will now require veterinary oversight (written Rx) to be used in animals, even if the animals are not intended for food production.
+All medically important antibiotics currently available at most feed or farm supply stores now require veterinary oversight (written Rx) to be used in animals, even if the animals are not intended for food production.

 Examples of affected antibiotics include injectable penicillin and oxytetracycline.

-In addition, some retail suppliers who were able to sell these drugs/products in the past may no longer sell them after June of 2023.
+In addition, some retail suppliers who were able to sell these drugs/products in the past may no longer sell them.

 What is a veterinarian-client-patient-relationship?